 - Jobaroo - an Australian jobs and visa information and other helpful advice for students planning their careers

-- Backpacker Jobs Australia - jobs site has tips and a search engine for students and professionals who want to find work in Australia
+- Backpacker Jobs Australia - jobs site that has tips and a search engine for students and professionals who want to find work in Australia

-- Sort Out My Visa - offers up to date information on visas for working in Australia and New Zealand, including special schemes for Engineers
+- Sort Out My Visa - offers up-to-date information on visas for working in Australia and New Zealand, including special schemes for Engineers

 Europe and the European Union